ricardogj08/page/README.md

 `$ page -l`

-Copy a password to clipboard:
+Copy a password to the clipboard:

 `$ page -c foo@example.com`

-Or copy a password with category to clipboard:
+Or copy a password with category to the clipboard:

 `$ page -c email/foo@example.com`